 The Income Statement

-The income statement is also referred to as a profit & loss statement and showcases your business’s revenues and expenses for a certain time period.
+The income statement is also referred to as a profit & loss statement and showcases your business’s revenues and expenses for a specific period.

-Once you have calculated your gross margin, deduct items like wages, rent, marketing costs and other expenses that you plan to pay for to facilitate the operations of your business.
+Once you have calculated your gross margin, deduct items like wages, rent, marketing costs, and other expenses that you plan to pay to facilitate your business’s operations.
 The resulting total represents your projected operating income, which is a critical business metric.

-Plan to create an income statement on a monthly basis up until your projected break even, or the point at which revenues outpace total expenses and you reflect operating profit.
+Plan to create an income statement monthly until your projected break-even, or the point at which revenues outpace total expenses, and you reflect operating profit.
 From there, annual income statements will suffice.

 Consider a sample income statement for a retail store below: